jaymantuhac/EPIDEM-275-Final-Project-PUBLIC/README.md

 The primary scientific question of interest for this project is the following: Given 23andMe data from Harvard University's Personal Genome Project (PGP) database, a publicly available database of voluntarily submitted genomes, what diseases/traits are individuals be at most risk for?

-Please note that due to the sensitive nature of this project as a result of using individual-level genomic data for this project, some code has been censored to protect the identities of the subjects that I have (somewhat) randomly selected.
+Please note that due to the sensitive nature of this project as a result of using individual-level genomic data, some code has been censored to protect the identities of the subjects that I have (somewhat) randomly selected.

 ## Project Acknowledgements